 a light-headed feeling, like you might pass out;

 fever, chills, sore throat, mouth sores, trouble swallowing;

 high potassium - nausea, tingly feeling, chest pain, irregular heartbeats, loss of movement;

 low sodium - headache, confusion, slurred speech, severe weakness, vomiting, loss of coordination, feeling unsteady.

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.

 What other drugs will affect Zestoretic?

+This list is not complete.
 Other drugs may interact with hydrochlorothiazide and lisinopril, including prescription and over-the-counter medicines, vitamins, and herbal products.
-Tell each of your health care providers about all medicines you use now and any medicine you start or stop using.
+Not all possible drug interactions are listed here.